TenSeventy7/OrionAo3/README.md

 ![app icon](https://gitlab.com/TenSeventy7/arion-ao3/raw/master/press/android/mipmap-xhdpi/ic_launcher.png)
-# Arion (ArionAo3)
+# Orion for Ao3

-Arion is a mobile client for the [Archive of Our Own](https://archiveofourown.org).
+Orion is a mobile client for the [Archive of Our Own](https://archiveofourown.org).
 Written in Angular and with the Ionic Framework.

 ## Pre-requisites
-* Ionic Framework 4
+* Ionic Framework 5
-* node.js 13.x or higher
+* node.js 12.x or higher
 * npm 6 or higher
+* npx

 ## Installation
 Refer from [Ionic](https://ionicframework.com/docs/installation/cli)'s documentation to install Ionic.